sunainamishra/microsoft-graph-docs/api-reference/beta/api/group-list-transitivememberof.md

 294

-### Example 4: Get only a count of transitive membership in groups
+### Example 3: Use OData cast to get only a count of transitive membership in groups

 #### Request